venkatesh73/fullstack-test/README.md

 The expected response will be the ticker/company, the person who did the transaction, job title, the date and the amount of shares and how much in percentage of the market cap that represents.

+*bonus*: React ui to display the results

-*bonus*: unit tests and documentation
+*extra bonus*: unit tests and documentation

 -----